 Wang’s agent apparently had this novel rejected 40 times by publishers before it was finally accepted by Unnamed Press, because it was considered ‘too bleak’.
 Luckily, bleak is my jam.
 I’m a fan of the gothic and very comfortable with mental illness as a topic, so I had no qualms about reading a novel that opens with a suicide.
 Got to say though, the suicide is literally just the beginning of the creepiness when it comes to this book.

 While some of the events within wouldn’t be out of place in a horror novel, Wang’s style is experimental and delicate.
 Which only ramps up the impact.
 Her characters are precisely drawn and sympathetic, even when making the most bizarre choices.
 And her depiction of mental illness and the experience of displacement and culture clash is so uncliched and raw that you can’t detach yourself from these people even as you watch them inch towards an inevitably terrible climax.
 I’ve never read another book like this.

 Would I recommend it to other spoonies?

 While it’s not a difficult book exactly, it’s also not necessarily going to be an easy read if you’re brain befogged, but for me it was very much worth the spoons.
 I’d recommend it to anyone who thinks they can handle it.

-When you click and buy via affiliate links you help keep Spooniehacker going. 🙂
+When you buy via our affiliate links you help keep Spooniehacker going.
+All profits pay chronically ill and disabled people for their work.